-The Remoteness and The Geography
+The Remoteness and The Geography of Jajarkot

 Jajarkot is a remote district in the western mountains of Nepal.
 Driving along the serpentine trail of a national “highway” from Chinchu; Surkhet, heading towards Thalaha; Jajarkot felt like any other road in Nepal actually, the mangled roads dug incessantly can sometimes remind you of a war zone, but green and beautiful Bheri river, roaring and flowing south by the road kept us distracting off the road.
 Small bazaar (towns) set up along the road on a regular distance selling tea, dal-bhat, fishes and fruits, this could be anywhere in the remote mountains of Nepal.

 On our arrival in Thalaha Bazar, I can’t tell how relieved I was to see our TRUCK loaded with 2100 school bags, 6300 books and stationery materials had arrived safely before us, which begged the question, ” A fully loaded 10 wheeler truck, at least 15 meters long if not more, how did it come through, how did it manage to the sharp turns?”
 Drivers in Nepal deserve a lot more praise than they get.

 By the time we started to unload the truck, we were losing daylight and this had attracted a few young faces lighting up in the dark shouting “Jhola-Jhola” (Bags Bags)!

 Before I go any further let me put Thalaha village into perspective.
 Thalaha in Jajarkot is like any other villages in Nepal, except there is no electricity, no phone network hence no internet.
 This was going to be our basecamp for the project for the next 5 days in Jajarkot.
 Going to a place like this sometimes does feel like travelling into the past.